Te Whakaruruhau o Ngā Reo Irirangi Māori: Mai Media era (1997–2004)

 In June 1998, the first Māori language radio serial began airing on iwi radio, and in July 1997 NZ On Air began distributing Māori music compilation CDs to English language radio stations to promote greater air time for Māori performers and Māori language music.
 Te Māngai Pāho also kept records of the percentage of Māori language in the programming of each iwi station, and talked with stations about increasing the use of Māori language.

 Ngāti Whātua took a leading role in iwi radio during the 1990s and early 2000s through its subsidiary Mai Media.
 The iwi started urban contemporary station, Mai FM, in Auckland in July 1992, and New Zealand's first Māori language network, Ruia Mai Te Ratonga Irirangi o te Motu 1179AM, in April 1996.
 Through Ruia Mai it secured a contract with Te Māngai Pāho to provide Māori language news bulletins, which broadcast on 26 iwi radio stations.
 It also produced a range of current affairs, documentary and children's programmes.
 Some of these programmes were recognised in the New Zealand Radio Awards.

 Mai FM was commercially successful and was expanded to other regions.
 It formed a broadcasting partnership with Ngāi Tahu's Tahu FM in Christchurch between 1996 and 2001, then tendered for a frequncey in Rotorua creating Mai FM 96.7 after losing that frequncey took over one of the frequencies of Te Arawa FM, 99.1FM in 1998, Also had a frequncey set up in Whangārei Mai FM 97.8 Ruia Mai, by contrast, reached a smaller audience of fluent Māori language speakers, and focused on programmes reflecting Ngāti Whatua and Māori culture.
 It was reliant on its news and current affairs contract with Te Māngai Pāho, and closed in 2004 when it lost the contract to bilingual radio station Radio Waatea.
 Ngāti Whatua retained the frequency, initially leasing it out to The Voice of Samoa before using it for AKE 1179AM.

 Radio Waatea era (2004–present)

 In 2006, Te Māngai Pāho spent $2 million upgrading studios, equipment and technical capacity for each Iwi Radio Network station.
 Emare Rose Nikora, a leader of the Māori language revival movement, received a Queen's Service Medal for services to Māori for her role in setting up Tokoroa's Te Reo Irirangi o Ngati Raukawa Trust and Ruakawa FM.
 She was the station's co-founder, first Māori language newsreader, manager and board member.

 Whanganui's Awa FM relocated in 2012 and went through major restructuring in 2014, leaving it with just three staff members.
 Gisborne's Radio Ngāti Porou was investigated by Te Māngai Pāho in 2014, and in August its financial adviser resigned.
 In the Far North, the Tautoko FM building to the ground on 18 May 2015, cutting power to the small community of Mangamuka.

+In August 2024, Radio Waatea's website was the target of a cyber attack after publishing a column criticising alleged racism in The New Zealand Herald.